Having trouble playing the video above? Visit YouTube

 As Olga was removing the first piece of the boom, the crane lurched, twisting and seizing the supporting bolts.
 Now hovering at about 1,500 feet, Olga was basically attached to the Tower, with 50 minutes of fuel (the job was supposed to take only 12 minutes).
 The crane couldn’t just be released, either.
 The operator was still inside.
 Steel workers scrambled up and burned off the bolts, finally releasing the crane from the Tower.
 Olga landed with about 14 minutes of fuel left.
 After this brush with danger Olga performed the rest of the work flawlessly.
 As each piece of antenna was raised, workers would stand at the top and help maneuver the new piece and bolt into place.
 And all this where the Tower is only 5-feet in diameter and with gusting winds and freezing temperatures.
 It took more than three weeks before the final piece of antenna was secured by high rigger Paul Mitchell on April 2, 1975.
 He even danced a little jig to celebrate—1815-feet above the earth.

-Plane above the CN tower helping it being constructed
+Helicopter above the CN tower helping it being constructed

 Toronto Island Airport celebrates 50 years.
 In this same year, the new control tower at the Island Airport is officially dedicated as the Margaret R. Dunseith Building, in memory of Canada’s first female air traffic controller.